cap-js/docs/java/operating-applications/observability.md

      properties:
        ...
        OTEL_METRICS_EXPORTER: dynatrace
+       OTEL_TRACES_EXPORTER: none
+       OTEL_LOGS_EXPORTER: none
        OTEL_JAVAAGENT_EXTENSION_SAP_CF_BINDING_DYNATRACE_METRICS_TOKEN-NAME: <Property name from the service binding or user-provided service that provides the api token with scope `ingest.metrics`>
    ```
    :::

-   For traces, no additional exporter needs to be configured.
-This is automatically handled by Dynatrace One Agent.
+   Traces will be handled by the Dynatrace OneAgent and OpenTelemetry export for them is disabled to prevent the OpenTelemetry agent from interfering with that.

 #### CAP Instrumentation